jojogmattam/Pyhton_Flask_MiniProject/README.md

 # Question Bank App
 This is a simple quiz questions bank application developed using Flask, a Python web framework.
 The application allows users to create and manage quiz questions, add categories, and play quizzes based on different categories and the number of questions.
-The application stores quiz data in a SQLite database.

 ## Setup